mike-bourgeous/mb-geometry/README.md

   is a linear structure, but then accessed using two-parameter functions PRED and SUCC making it seem like a two dimensional (page 226 of the below-linked PDF).
 Later, mention is made
+- The paper doesn't specify when mutations of variables are to occur.
+When mutations are performed exactly as listed in the paper's MERGE subroutine, the clockwise and counterclockwise navigation functions (PRED and SUCC) get confused by newly added or removed edges.
+This can cause the point-walk on the right and left side hulls to cross over to the wrong hull, and also try to navigate around a point that has been removed (and thus is no longer in the adjacency list).

 ## References